codedrift/soundboard/README.md

 # About
-The siphub is the last soundboard you will ever need!
+This is the last soundboard you will ever need!

 ![SipHub](/readme-files/siphub.png?raw=true "Optional Title")